AuroraToolkit/AuroraToolkit/README.md

 - For Google, add the environment variable `GOOGLE_API_KEY` with a valid test API key.
 - For OpenAI, add the environment variable `OPENAI_API_KEY` with a valid test API key.
 - Ollama does not require API keys, but does require the Ollama service to be running at the default service URL, `http://localhost:11434`.
+- FoundationModel does not require API keys, but does require iOS/visionOS/macOS 26+.

 ### Important:
 - **Never commit your API keys to the repository**.
 The tests are designed to run with Ollama by default, and you can enable additional tests for Anthropic, Google, and OpenAI by manually adding your keys for local testing.